New York World: Joseph Pulitzer years

-Charles Chapin was hired in 1898 as City Editor of the Evening World.
+Charles Chapin was hired in 1898 as city editor of the Evening World.
 He was most known for embracing the sensational and showing little empathy in the face of tragedy, only taking a more solemn tone when reporting on the assassination of William McKinley in 1901.
 He controlled the newsroom with an iron fist, and was commonly despised by the journalists who worked for him.
 Chapin fired 108 newspaper men during his tenure.
 However, Stanley Walker still referred to him as "the greatest city editor that ever lived."
 His time at the World ended when, after falling into financial ruin, he murdered his wife in 1918.
 He was sentenced to Sing Sing Prison and died there in 1930.

-Frank Irving Cobb was employed on a trial basis as the editor of the World in 1904 by publisher Pulitzer.
-Cobb was a fiercely independent Kansan who resisted Pulitzer's attempts to "run the office" from his home.
-The elder man was so invested in the paper that he continually meddled with Cobb's work.
-The two found common ground in their support of Woodrow Wilson, but they had many other areas of disagreement.
+Pulitzer hired Frank Irving Cobb on a trial basis as the editor of the World in 1904.
+Cobb, a fiercely independent Kansan, resisted Pulitzer's attempts to "run the office" from his home.
+The elder man felt invested in the paper and continually meddled with Cobb's work.
+They both supported Woodrow Wilson but disagreed in many other areas.

-When Pulitzer's son took over administrative responsibility of The World in 1907, his father wrote a precisely worded resignation.
-Cobb had it printed in every New York paper—except the World.
-Pulitzer raged at the insult, but slowly began to respect Cobb's editorials and independent spirit.
+Joseph Pulitzer resigned by issuing a carefully worded resignation notice in 1907; Pulitzer's son Ralph took over administrative responsibility of The World.
+Pulitzer's resignation notice was printed in almost every New York paper — Cobb did not publish it in the World.
+Joseph Pulitzer raged at the insult, but Ralph gained respect for Cobb's editorials and independent spirit.
 Exchanges, commentaries, and messages between them increased.
 The good rapport between the two was based largely on Cobb's flexibility.
 In May 1908, Cobb and Pulitzer met to outline plans for a consistent editorial policy.

-John McNaught went to New York to work under Joseph Pulitzer as his personal secretary from 1907 to 1912.
-When he left The Evening World, he became editor of the New York Morning World through 1915.

 Pulitzer's demands for editorials on contemporary news led to overwork by Cobb.
 The publisher sent his managing editor on a six-week tour of Europe to restore his spirit.
 Shortly after Cobb's return, Pulitzer died.
-Cobb then published Pulitzer's resignation.
-Cobb retained the editorial policies he had shared with Pulitzer until he died of cancer in 1923.
+Cobb then finally published Pulitzer's resignation from 1907.
+Cobb maintained the editorial policies he had had with Pulitzer until he died of cancer in 1923.